wincent/ferret/README.md

 :Ack \bfoo[0-9]{2}\ bar\b
 ```

 Likewise, {options} are passed through.
-In this example, we pass the `-w` option (to search on word boundaries), and scope the search to the &quot;foo&quot; and &quot;bar&quot; subdirectories: &gt;
+In this example, we pass the `-w` option (to search on word boundaries), and scope the search to the &quot;foo&quot; and &quot;bar&quot; subdirectories:

 ```
 :Ack -w something foo bar